teusH/MySense/docs/gps.md

 ```shell
     sudo apt-get install gpsd python-gps
 ```
+Make sure `/etc/default/.gpsd` enables start of daemon, set USBAUTO to "false" and use as OPTIONS "-G -b" (read only).

 #### RUNNING GPSD
 On PI *Jessie* and running manual test (below) command stop/disable gpsd.socket with the command systemdctl stop gpsd.socket followed by disable.